TERMS OF BUSINESS 01/04/2022

-You can cancel your policy in writing at any time, in accordance with the terms and conditions set out in your policy document and provided no incident has arisen that could give rise to a claim.
+You can cancel Your policy in writing at any time, in accordance with the terms and conditions set out in Your policy document and provided no incident has arisen that could give rise to a claim.
 Cancellations must be given in writing to our office.
-Should you cancel your policy outside the applicable cooling off period (see “Cooling Off Period”), short terms rates or minimum and deposit premiums may apply.
-A notice of cancellation given in respect of a distance contract that relates to the issue of a motor vehicle insurance policy is not properly given unless the relevant certificate of insurance and insurance disc has been surrendered to us.
+Should You cancel Your policy outside the applicable cooling off period (see “Cooling Off Period”), short terms rates or minimum and deposit premiums may apply.
+A notice of cancellation given in respect of a distance contract that relates to the issue of a motor vehicle insurance policy is not properly given unless the relevant certificate of insurance and insurance disc have been surrendered to Aston Lark Europe Limited.

 We reserve the right to make charges, in addition to any insurance premiums, for the arranging, amending, renewing and cancelling any policy of insurance, as well as the handling of claims.
-However, you will not incur a liability to pay a fee unless we have given you prior notice of this.
+Please see Section 21 Our Remuneration) below for further details in respect of this.
+However, You will not incur a liability to pay a fee unless We have given You prior notice of this.

-We, in the course of carrying on insurance distribution, handle client money in accordance with the Central Bank of Ireland’s Premium Handling Rules, which are designed to protect you.
-A copy of these rules is available on request.
+We, in the course of carrying on insurance distribution, handle client money in accordance with the Central Bank of Irelands Premium Handling Rules, which are designed to protect You.
+A copy of these rules are available on request.